woodcock3/lcc11-emails/src/emails/citizenship-private-ceremony.md

 {% include "partials/map-button.html" %}

-This ceremony is a private ceremony.
-You can bring guests with you.
+## Arrival
 Please arrive 15 minutes before your ceremony starts.
-If you are late you will not be allowed to go ahead with the ceremony.
+If you are late you will not be allowed to go ahead with the ceremony and will need to rebook.
+Please use the main entrance to the Civic Hall on Millennium Square.
+If you require level access, use the entrance on Portland Crescent.

 ## Preparing for your ceremony